All Episodes

 Is there an appetite among fellow senators to get rid?

-I mean, it the FISA, I think part of it comes up for renewal in another month from now.
+I mean, the FISA, I think part of it comes up for renewal in another month from now.

-Is there an appetite there to do, as I've written in columns, it's time to get rid of the FISA court.
+Is there an appetite there to do, as I've written in columns, it's time to get rid of the FISA court?

 Yeah, I'm with you.

-Um I've talked to the president a lot about this.
+I've talked to the president a lot about this.

 I think the president's definitely for reforms.

-So they'll go partway, but they won't fix the whole thing, and then you have to read the small print because sometimes things look like a reform up here, and in the small print they can make it worse, or the status quo lives on.
+And then you have to read the small print because sometimes things look like a reform up here.

-The bottom line is there are a lot of people who used to support the FISA court, have now seen how it's been abused.
+The bottom line is there are a lot of people who used to support the FISA court have now seen how it's been abused.

-And my point is this I don't really care so much.
+I don't really care so much.

 I'm fine with that.